9.6 Intercontinental youth work and development cooperation

-In Luxembourg, 94 NGOs collaborate with the ministry of Foreign Trade/Direction of Development Cooperation in the domain of development cooperation.
-Young people may commit to volunteering activities in cooperation with these NGOs by contributing to awareness raising activities, formulating development projects, participating in fund-raising, drafting and research work.
-A published list of all NGOs approved by the ministry is available.
-The ministry offers work experience and training courses to students and contributes to travel expenses if the student provides a report.
-Furthermore, the ministry finances and selects young experts for UN and EU programmes.
 The Luxembourg Development Cooperation Agency (Lux-Development S.A.), which is funded by the state and supervised by the Ministry of Foreign and European Affairs, offers opportunities for young people interested in development cooperation after completion of secondary school.
 In the framework of bilateral cooperation projects, these young people may commit for a year and, after initial training at the agency, be sent to a developing country (i.e. Burkina Faso, Cape Verde, Mali, Niger, Namibia, Senegal, Nicaragua, El Salvador, Laos and Vietnam) (Directorate for Development Cooperation and Humanitarian Affairs).

-An additional support measure for volunteers is available in the form of special holidays (6 days per year) granted for volunteering activities in the domain of development cooperation (congé de la coopération au développement).
+An additional support measure for volunteers is available in the form of special holidays (six days per year) granted for volunteering activities in the domain of development cooperation (congé de la coopération au développement).
 This measure is designed for representatives of accredited non-governmental organisations who are at least 18 years old.

 The general development goals of cooperation activities are defined by Luxembourg's general development cooperation strategy which was adopted in 2019 and which covers the period until 2030.
 It includes four main objectives:

 - Improving access to quality basic social services